Anúncios

 Premium Tax Credits Explained

 Premium tax credits reduce the amount you pay each month for your health insurance premium.
-These credits are paid directly to your insurance company, lowering your out-of-pocket premium cost immediately.

 The amount of your premium tax credit depends on your projected household income for the year you want coverage, your household size, and the cost of the second-lowest-cost Silver plan available in your area.